Flavored leptogenesis and Dirac CP violation: Numerical analysis

-In Fig.~\ref{eiA_high} we fix $m_1$, and $\delta$ at different set of values and varied the high energy parameter {\bf a} from $1-10$ along with the mass splitting $\Delta M$ from ($0.001-0.1$)~GeV.
-We perform this analysis for some benchmark values of the Dirac CP phase $\delta=3\pi/2, \pi, \pi/2$, and for a particular value of $m_{1}=0.001$~eV.
-Here we notice that for decreasing value of $\delta$ the upper bound on {\bf a} gets shifted towards higher values of {\bf a} to meet the observed $\eta_B$.
+In Fig.~\ref{eiA_high} we fix $m_1$, and $\delta$ at different set of values and varied the parameter {\bf a} from $1-10$ along with the mass splitting $\Delta M$ from ($0.001-0.1$)~GeV.
+We calculate the lepton asymmetry for some benchmark values of the Dirac CP phase $\delta=3\pi/2, \pi, \pi/2$, and for a particular value of $m_{1}=0.001$~eV.
+Here we notice that for decreasing values of $\delta$ the upper bound on {\bf a} gets shifted towards larger values of {\bf a} to meet the observed $\eta_B$.
 A similar kind of observation we have when we repeat this analysis for some benchmark values of the lightest neutrino mass.
-In the right panel of Fig.\ref{eiA_high} we fixed $m_1$ at different values setting $\delta$ at $\pi/2$ to see the constraint on {\bf a} coming from the observed $\eta_B$.
-We see that the allowed parameter space for the observed $\eta_B$ (the darkened regions in each plot) forces {\bf a} to have a narrow region.
+In the right panel of Fig.~\ref{eiA_high} we fixed $m_1$ at different values setting $\delta$ at $\pi/2$ to see the constraint on {\bf a} coming from the observed $\eta_B$.
+We see that the allowed parameter space for the observed $\eta_B$ (the darkened regions in each plot) restricts the range of {\bf a} to have a narrow region.
 For an RHN mass regime $\mathcal{O}(10^{8})$~GeV, we report a maximum value of {\bf a} to be close to $2.42$.
 From the left panel of this figure it is clear that the highest {\bf a} value one can have in this set up is for a smaller value of $\delta$, which is $\pi/2$.
-In the right panel one can see that, for the lightest neutrino mass $m_1$ to be $0.001$ eV, the allowed {\bf a} value is largest when compared to the {\bf a} values at the other two choices of $m_1$.
+In the right panel one can see that, for the lightest neutrino mass $m_1$ to be $0.001$ eV, the allowed {\bf a} value is largest when compared to the {\bf a} values for the other two choices of $m_1$.
 Note that a particular allowed value of {\bf a} corresponds to a specific value for the heavy RHN mass as also mentioned in \,\cite{Pascoli:2003rq}.
-Although, we do not see such restrictions on the Majorana mass splitting $\Delta M$ in order to satisfy the $\eta_B$ constraint, as long as the chosen range of $\Delta M$ is provided as mentioned before.
+Although, we do not see such restrictions on the RHN mass splitting $\Delta M$ in order to satisfy the $\eta_B$ constraint, as long as the chosen range of $\Delta M$ is provided as mentioned before.